Mibew/open-street-map-plugin/README.md

+# Open Street Map plugin

-# Google Maps plugin
+Based upon the code of [Mibew Google Maps plugin](https://github.com/Mibew/google-maps-plugin).

-It shows your clients' location at Google maps!
+Displays a visitor's location using Open Street Map service.

 ## Installation

 1. Get the archive with the plugin sources.
-You can download it from the [official site](https://mibew.org/plugins#mibew-google-maps) or build the plugin from sources.
+You can download it from the [official site](https://mibew.org/plugins#mibew-open-street-map) or build the plugin from sources.

 2. Untar/unzip the plugin's archive.

 3. Put files of the plugins to the `<Mibew root>/plugins`  folder.

-4. Add plugins configs to "plugins" structure in "`<Mibew root>`/configs/config.yml".
-If the "plugins" stucture looks like `plugins: []` it will become:
-    ```yaml
-    plugins:
-        "Mibew:GoogleMaps": # Plugin's configurations are described below
-            api_key: "secret API key provided by Google"
-    ```

-5. Navigate to "`<Mibew Base URL>`/operator/plugin" page and enable the plugin.
+4. Navigate to "`<Mibew Base URL>`/operator/plugin" page and enable the plugin.

 ## Plugin's configurations

-The plugin can be configured with values in "`<Mibew root>`/configs/config.yml" file.

-### config.api_key

-Type: `String`

-Google Maps API key that will be used to render maps.
-You can learn how to get the key [here](https://developers.google.com/maps/documentation/javascript/tutorial#api_key).
+This plugin does not require any configuration.

 ## Build from sources